 The Group cares deeply about the community where it operates.
 We are committed to making contribution to the society and supporting the communities through charitable donations and other forms of community engagement.
-In 2022, a total amount of HK\$5,203,893 cash donation was made to the operation of the Hong Kong Arts Festival Foundation, Charitable Fund Pomogaem - Help For Kids In Dnipro-Ukraine, Toy Foundation Relief Fund for Ukrainian Children, Sachs Family Foundation, Pace Women's Justice Center, The Friends of Cambridge University in Hong Kong and UNICEF.
+In 2022, a total amount of HK\$2,950,100 cash donation was made to facilitate the operation of the Hong Kong Arts Festival Foundation, Charitable Fund Pomogaem - Help For Kids In Dnipro-Ukraine, Toy Foundation Relief Fund for Ukrainian Children, Sachs Family Foundation and Pace Women's Justice Center.
 Meanwhile, we encouraged our employees to participate in community contribution activities during the Reporting Period.